 It is only when they were visited by Satan that they first saw the dream and vision of Satan with its light and darkness.
 When they believed it, their souls were separated from the Glory of God.
 Thus, they fell short of the Glory of God (Rom.
 3:23).
 For, to believe in the light and darkness of Satan is sin against God.

-Before Adam and Eve’s fall from the Glory of God they did not see themselves as we see ourselves spiritually and physically.
-But when the light of Satan came over their souls, their spiritual focus changed to a carnal focus.
+Before Adam and Eve’s fall from the Glory of God they did not see themselves as we see ourselves spiritually (in dreams and visions) and physically.
+But when the light of Satan came over their souls, their spiritual focus changed to a carnal focus (Rom.
+8:5-8).
 Hence, they knew that they were naked (Gen 3:7).

 The Light of Your Body